GarrettHaley/CS373-Final/index.md

 <img src="Invitecode4.PNG" alt="hi51" class="inline"/>

-I then created a POST request and received the following code with was encoded with base64:
+I then created a POST request and received the following code which was encoded with base64:

 <img src="Invitecode5.PNG" alt="hi51" class="inline"/>